iamthefrogy/frogy/README.md

 - ✅  ~~Resolving subdomains using Massdns~~
 - ✅  ~~Add dnscan for extened subdomain enum scope~~
 - ✅  ~~Add scope for extened subdomain enum scope~~
-- ✅  Run on multiple targets and identify what % of false positive domains are there, try minimising the false positives.
-Currently there are no more than 8% false positives.
+- ✅  Eliminate false positives.
+Currently around 7% to 10% false positives are there.
+- ✅  Subdomain discovery through alterations and permutations (Altdns integration)
+-
 #### Thanks to the authors of the tools used in this script.

 **Warning:** This is just a research project.
 Kindly use it with caution and at your own risk.